 Neurocrine Biosciences Inc's Chief Commercial Officer Eric Benevich Sells Company Shares

-The stock's price-earnings ratio stands at 55.55, which is above the industry median of 22.12 but below the company's historical median price-earnings ratio.

-With the current share price of $138.68 and a GuruFocus Value of $151.32, Neurocrine Biosciences Inc has a price-to-GF-Value ratio of 0.92, indicating that the stock is considered Modestly Undervalued according to the GF Value metric.
+According to the GF Value, with a share price of $133.01 and a GuruFocus Value of $148.93, Neurocrine Biosciences Inc's price-to-GF-Value ratio is 0.89, indicating that the stock is modestly undervalued.

 The GF Value is calculated based on historical trading multiples, a GuruFocus adjustment factor related to the company's past performance, and future business performance estimates provided by Morningstar analysts.